tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 No A or T found
 ```

----

-## Exercise 2.1
+**Exercise ideas:**

-> Given the following sequence, calculate the ratio of each nucleotide type it contains.
+- Given the following sequence, calculate the ratio of each nucleotide type it contains:

 ```python
 seq = 'ATGCTCGCGGCGCTAGCTACTAGCTAGCA'
 ```

----

-## Exercise 2.2

-> Given these crambine (alpha carbons) 10-first coordinates, calculate the peptide barycenter (mean coordinates)
+- Given these crambine (alpha carbons) 10-first coordinates, calculate the peptide barycenter (mean coordinates):

 ```python
 ca_trace = [